 A quick break led to the third, which was a second for Berry.
 Cornick led the break and Berry coolly placed the ball into the bottom corner.
 Stevenage pulled one back just before half-time after some persistence and composure from Kennedy.

 The visitors came out with renewed vigour in the second half, but the hosts soon silenced them for good.
 James Collins cleverly won a penalty, that was dispatched by Hylton.
-Berry completed his hat-trick soon after, and scored the pick of the goals.
+Berry completed his hat-trick soon after and scored the pick of the goals.
 He picked up the ball 20 yards out, shifted it onto his right foot and curled a sublime finish into the top corner.

 The Hatters confirmed their vast superiority towards the end of the game with two more goals.
-Firstly, full-back James Justin rounded of a good move and drove the ball past Fryer.
+Firstly, full-back James Justin rounded off a good move and drove the ball past Fryer.
 Maltese international Luke Gambin finished off the scoring in added time after collecting a rebound, from an Elliot Lee shot, that had hit the post.

 Final thoughts and ratings

 A great day out in a full stadium with lots of character, and lots of goals.
 Luton have been in great form this season, so Kenilworth Road is well worth a visit.
-It’s not the easiest ground to navigate around, so you may want to give yourself a little time to get your barings on your first visit.
+It’s not the easiest ground to navigate around, so you may want to give yourself a little time to get your bearings on your first visit.